 After you’ve worked on the subject, ensure that you keep your cool and maintain a calm mind the next time you take an exam.
 Be confident about your efforts, but at the same time, remember to not overestimate the complexity of the exam and subject matter.
 Before you attempt each question, collect your thoughts and try not to get too impulsive when you begin.
 Half the time a bad test grade is often due to test anxiety and not competency at all—so don’t let the stress overwhelm you.
 You know this.
 You got this.
 You can get that great grade.

 Regardless of our age, bad grades are a shocker for everyone, and they never fail to bring about disappointment, aggravation, and confusion.
 The hard work we invest toward overcoming academic challenges is indicative of our performance in the future.
 Try not to get disheartened, and never cease to march headlong into new obstacles you come across.

-Get more homework, test, and in-class advice in our Majors and Academics section.
+Get more homework, test, and study tips in our Majors and Academics section.